eventfarm/marketo-client/README.md

         if (empty($this->marketo)) {
             $this->marketo = MarketoClient::withDefaults(
                 'ACCESS_TOKEN',
-                'TOKEN_EXPIRES_IN', // when the current access token expires (as a UNIX timestamp) 'TOKEN_LAST_REFRESH', // when the current access token was last refreshed (as a UNIX timestamp) 'CLIENT_ID',
+                'TOKEN_EXPIRES_IN', // when the current access token expires (in seconds) 'TOKEN_LAST_REFRESH', // when the current access token was last refreshed (as a UNIX timestamp) 'CLIENT_ID',
                 'CLIENT_SECRET',